CleverTap/clevertap-android-sdk/docs/EXAMPLES.md

 ### App Inbox Item and Button Click Callbacks

-Lets's understand the types of buttons first that App Inbox supports:
+Let's understand the types of buttons first that App Inbox supports:
 - URL button (fires the deeplink with the associated URL)
 - Copy to button (Copies the associated text to the clipboard)
 - KV button (contains the custom kev-value pair for custom handling)